Introducing: Paige & Allison!

 My Camp Story

-Growing Up at Camp
+Growing up at camp

 I grew up as a camper at El Lago Del Bosque Wilder, a Spanish immersion camp run by Concordia Language Villages.
 My 8 years at “Spanish Camp” were extremely formative, moving me towards the education field and the Spanish language, which eventually brought me to Guatemala, and then back stateside to open a similar program in a different area of the U.S.

-Founding a Camp
+Founding a camp

 Helping to open a new camp in Chattanooga, TN - El Pueblo Spanish Camp - with Emily and Teo Valdés was a defining experience for me.
 Like the camp I grew up at, this was a Spanish immersion summer camp.
 Founding El Pueblo was a massive undertaking.
 And while it was somewhat short-lived (we closed during the pandemic), I felt like I was in a cocoon of growth.
 I learned how to lead a team, how to create real cool spreadsheets, how to market, how to hire (and fire), how to make tough decisions and have tough conversations, and all of the many other aspects of how to run a camp (y’all know).
 And most importantly, I learned how to create a community of people grounded in love for each other, in keeping themselves and others safe, and in continuously finding opportunities to learn and grow together.